Our Additional Programs

 -

-Adriana Romo has eight years of early childhood education experience and completed her degree in Early Childhood Education from Diablo Valley College.
-She is certified through the North American Montessori Center.
-She found her passion for literacy when she had the tremendous opportunity to partake in a program that utilized Ballet Folkórico--a traditional Mexican cultural dance--to teach Spanish.
-Adriana has continuously provided a Spanish curriculum in a Montessori setting for four years.
-She hopes her experience and enthusiasm will excite the children as they learn Spanish joyfully and engagingly.
-If you have questions regarding the class, you may contact Adriana at aromo@marinmontessori.org.
+Adriana Romo has eight years of early childhood education experience and holds a degree in Early Childhood Education from Diablo Valley College.
+She is certified through the North American Montessori Center and discovered her passion for literacy while participating in a program that used Ballet Folklórico—a traditional Mexican dance—to teach Spanish.
+For the past four years, she has integrated Spanish curriculum into Montessori settings, bringing enthusiasm and joy to language learning.
+For questions, contact Adriana at aromo@marinmontessori.org.

 Elementary